Follow this link to apply to be a Spring 2018 Alternative Breaks Learning Partner!

 - You will need to familiarize yourself with emergency procedures and legality issues associated with your specific trip destination provided by Xavier University and Alternative Breaks.
 An emergency training session will be provided for Site Leaders and Faculty/Staff members in the spring semester.

-- We are required by the University to have a faculty/staff member on each of our 25 trips.
+- We are required by the University to have a faculty/staff member on our new trips or trips with more than 12 students.

 Time permitting you can also get involved with other AB activities including: